ropensci-archive/roweb2/content/technotes/2019-12-08-precalculate-vignettes.md

 One gotcha with this trick is that if the vignette output includes figures, you need to store the output image files in the vignettes folder.
 It is also a good idea to explicitly name your knitr chunks, so that the stored images have sensible names.

 Our recently onboarded package [eia](https://github.com/ropensci/eia/tree/master/vignettes) by Matt Leonawicz is a good example.
 This package provides an R client for US Energy Information Administration Open Data API.
-The [eia documentation](https://docs.ropensci.org/eia/articles/) gets automatically generated for each commit on the [rOpenSci docs server](https://ropensci.org/technotes/2019/06/07/ropensci-docs/), even though the code in the vignettes actually requires an API key (which the server does not have).
+The [eia documentation](https://docs.ropensci.org/eia/articles/) gets automatically generated for each commit on the [rOpenSci docs server](https://ropensci.org/technotes/2019/06/07/ropensci-docs/), even though the code in the vignettes actually requires an API key (which the docs server does not have).

 [![screenshot](https://imgur.com/W5NDdOA.png)](https://docs.ropensci.org/eia)